 It’s a subscription-based Price Plan with an electricity rate (cents/kWh) and a monthly fee ($/month).
 We may adjust both the electricity rate and monthly fee from time to time.
-We’ll usually give you a heads-up at least 14 calendar days in advance if there’s a rate change coming.
+We’ll usually give you a heads-up at least 10 business days in advance if there’s a rate change coming.
 Because the Price Plan is subscription-based, you can terminate at any time if you feel like it’s not working out anymore.

 How does Ohm Discount work?

 We take the SP Group Regulated Tariff, apply a discount, and give you the resulting electricity rate (cents/kWh).
 Do note that SP Group’s tariff changes quarterly, while our discount rate (%) is fixed throughout your Supply Term.

 You pay Wholesale Rates for your electricity.
 In the electricity market, the Wholesale Rates vary every half hour, so the electricity rate ($/kWh) that you pay will change as well.
 The price is publicly available here.
 It is the price that all generators receive, and all retailers pay.
 If you choose Market Ohm, we pass the Wholesale Rate to you without a mark-up.
 You’ll also notice that we charge a small monthly fee ($).
 This is just a little something for us to look after you.
 This fee may be adjusted from time to time, but we’ll let you know 10 business days in advance if a change is about to happen.
 And in keeping with being completely transparent with you, we’ll include a complete price breakdown of your Third Party Charges in your monthly electricity bill.

 Market Ohm is a subscription-based Price Plan, so you can terminate at any time.

 What is Market Ohm’s Price Cap feature?